-Windows® 7 - Click on Start > Control Panel > Network and Internet > Network and Sharing Center.

-Windows Vista® - Click on Start > Control Panel > Network and Internet > Network and Sharing Center > Manage Network Connections.

-Windows® XP - Click on Start > Control Panel > Network Connections.

-Windows® 2000 - From the desktop, right-click My Network Places > Properties.
+Windows® 8 Users

-Right-click on the Local Area Connection which represents your network adapter and select Properties.

-Highlight Internet Protocol (TCP/IP) and click Properties.

-Click Use the following IP address and enter an IP address that is on the same subnet as your network or the LAN IP address on your router.
+- Press the Windows key and then type IP.
+Click Settings on the right side and then click View Network Connections. - Right-click on the adapter which represents your D-Link wireless network adapter. - Highlight Internet Protocol Version 4 (TCP /IPv4) and click Properties. - Click Use the following IP address and enter an IP address that is on the same subnet as your network or LAN IP address on your router or network.

 Example: If the router's LAN IP address is 192.168.0.1, make your IP address 192.168.0.X where X is a number between 2 and 99.
 Make sure that the number you choose is not in use on the network.
-Set the Default Gateway the same as the LAN IP address of your router (I.E. 192.168.0.1).

-Set Primary DNS the same as the LAN IP address of your router (192.168.0.1).
-The Secondary DNS is not needed or you may enter a DNS server from your ISP.
+- Set Default Gateway the same as the LAN IP address of your router or gateway. - Set Primary DNS the same as the LAN IP address of your router or gateway. - The Secondary DNS is optional (you may enter a DNS server from your ISP).

-Click OK twice to save your settings.
+• Click OK to save your settings.